La enfermedad de Coats puede empezar en edades muy tempranas y afecta más a niños que a niñas.

 What is it?

-Coats disease is usually a rare condition characterised by an abnormal, unilateral development of the retinal blood vessels.
+Coats disease is a rare condition characterised by an abnormal, unilateral development of the retinal blood vessels.
 It can initially cause loss of vision, leukocoria or white pupil, and strabismus.
 In more severe cases it may lead to retinal detachment, neovascular glaucoma, cataracts or even a total loss of vision in the affected eye.

 Although it can develop at any age, in most cases the process starts at a very young age.
 It often occurs in men and is diagnosed during the first two decades of the patient’s life.